leban-a/Lunch_Ordering_System/ReadMe.txt

 Testing:
-All users can login, result shown in termianl, BusinessUsers can create orders,  limited to 1 order per calandar day, 14day look ahaead.
+All users can login, result shown in termianl, for Business Admin,  Admin and Admin.
+User Login Details Located in Data.py BusinessUsers can create orders,  limited to 1 order per calandar day, 14day look ahaead.